okta/okta-sdk-java/README.md

 ### Client Lifecycle

 Every client instance of the SDK client is thread-safe.
 You **should** use the same client instance through the entire lifecycle of the client.
-Each client has its own Connection pool and caching resource that is automatically released when the client is garbage collected.
+Each client instance has its own Connection pool and Caching resources that are automatically released when the instance is garbage collected.

 ## Paging